troystarwalt/portfolio-starwalt/_posts/2017-06-16-aws-s3-cloudfront.md

 categories: aws devops
 ---

-# File Hosting Use: AWS, AWS CLI, S3, CloudFront & GitHub
-This is a short series of posts that go into detail on a hosting "problem" and the steps I took to get there.
-It will be four, maybe five posts.
+*This is a short series of posts that go into detail on a hosting "problem" and the steps I took to get there.*

 ## A Problem
 For a recent project, there was a need to provide a few hosted files for a site ran by another company.
 As the files were small and security wasn't an issue there were a lot of options available.